etherdelta/etherdelta.github.io/README.md

 coinEstate....
-A free decentralized marketplace community where every Tokens are tradable!
+Decentralized marketplace community where every Tokens are tradable!